Gcalcada/ChristmasAdvent/README.md

 The audio files, images, and gifs used in this project were sourced from **Pixabay** and **Pexels**.
 These platforms provide high-quality, royalty-free content, which I have used with great appreciation.
-Special thanks to the talented creators who make their work available—this project would not have been possible without them. 🙏
+Special thanks to the talented creators who make their work available this project would not have been possible without them. 🙏

 ## Author of the project